The activities used to underpin the competences and the skills in the course are:

 - During the lab sessions code fragments are written to create, destroy and manipulate data structures using dynamic memory.
 Students are also requested to divide a given functionality into functions and write their code.

 - Students are requested in several activities throughout the course to search for auxiliary documents to support the information studied in a topic.
-In their final report, they must acknowledge the information sources they used.

 - Use of the following tools: Virtual machines, compiler and version control in multiple laboratory sessions.